-“Isaac, can you stay awhile and help me put the chairs away?” asked Uncle Jack.
+“Sebastian, can you stay awhile and help me put the chairs away?” asked Uncle Martin.
 This had been the youth group’s activity night, and he was responsible for cleaning up the church, and making sure that everything was ready for the services the next day.

-“This won’t take too long,” Uncle Jack assured him.
+“This won’t take too long,” Uncle Martin assured him.
 “I can take you home when we get done here.
 Your brother won’t mind.”

-Soon Isaac and Uncle Jack were folding chairs and straightening up the church basement.
-It really didn’t take long, and Isaac was glad he had stayed to help his uncle.
+Soon Sebastian and Uncle Martin were folding chairs and straightening up the church basement.
+It really didn’t take long, and Sebastian was glad he had stayed to help his uncle.